Ebsvia/ebe-etiobhio-farlo-test/farlo/COMMENTS.md

 **Pagination UI:**
 Although the API supports pagination, I did not implement a front-end UI for navigating through pages.
 Adding pagination buttons or infinite scrolling would improve the user experience.

-**Test Coverage:**
-Basic tests were added using Cypress to verify core functionality.
-However, full test coverage (including edge cases, error handling, and performance testing) is lacking and would be a priority in future iterations.

-**Future Improvements**

-**Enhanced Error Handling:** Add more robust error handling for the Axios requests and the API, including retries, logging with tools like winston, and more detailed error messages for the user.

-**Database Integration:** Replace JSON file storage with a more scalable database solution like MongoDB or PostgreSQL to handle larger datasets, improve query performance, and avoid concurrency issues.

-**Caching:** Implement caching for the API responses (using Redis) to reduce file I/O and improve performance for frequently accessed data.

-**UI Improvements:** Add a pagination UI in the React front-end to allow users to browse through pages of shows.
-Implement loading states and better error messages for smoother user experience.

-**Testing:** Expand the test suite in Cypress and Jest unit testing to cover more edge cases, including invalid query parameters, empty datasets, and network failures.
-Unit tests for each React component and API route will ensure that the code remains stable as it grows.

-**UX Enhancements:** Improve the "SOLD OUT" design with more visually engaging elements, such as tooltips, animations, or clear messaging, to make it more intuitive for users.

-This document provides an overview of the decisions made, trade-offs accepted, and future improvements planned for the project.
-The current implementation meets the functional requirements, with opportunities for further optimisation and refinement.